 Events throughout the summer feature some of your favorite performers.
-This page lists performances for the kickoff, mid-point week and the finale, as well as system-wide performers.
+This page lists performances for the kickoff, mid-point rally and finale, as well as system-wide performers.

 10 a.m. – 1 p.m.